Mirror Signal Manoeuvre Routine

 - Left mirror - in slower moving traffic it may be that a cyclists is about to pass you on your left, so if you plan to move left you must check your left mirror before signalling.

 Decide whether a signal is necessary.
-You signal in order to tell other road users of your intentions.
-If no other road users are present then no signal is necessary.
-If other road users do need to be warned of your intentions, then now you must signal.
+You signal to tell other road users of your intentions.
+If no other road users are present, then no signal is necessary.

 - Indicators - use when changing direction